-In web development it’s not that simple to position all the different elements, while you are also wanting to keep them responsive.
+In web development it’s not that simple to position all the different elements.
+Especially if you are also want to keep them responsive.
 This is why we made a special canvas for slide editing.
 With this editor you can place your layers anywhere with a simple drag.
-To make it easier, we added several features to make the editing as easy as possible, and to be able to handle the responsive behavior.
+To make it easier, we added several features to make the editing as easy as possible.
+And to be able to handle the responsive behavior.

 The first editing tool is the “snap”.
-It allows you to snap your layer either horizontally or vertically to the middle of the slide, or to snap it to other layers, to their center or side line.
-This way you can easily add more headings, buttons, etc. next to each other and have them in the same alignment without having to check the exact position.
-If this feature bothers you, you can always turn it off, or if you just want to turn it off for a moment, you can press the Ctrl (disable horizontal snap) and Alt (disable vertical snap) keys, while you are moving the layer with your mouse, and these buttons turn off the horizontal and vertical snap lines.
+It allows you to snap your layer either horizontally or vertically to the middle of the slide.
+It’s also possible to snap it to other layers, to their center or side line.
+This way you can easily add more headings, buttons, etc. next to each other.
+And you can have them in the same alignment without having to check the exact position.
+If this feature bothers you, you can always turn it off.
+Or if you just want to turn it off for a moment, you can do that as well.
+Press the Ctrl (disable horizontal snap) and Alt (disable vertical snap) keys, and move the layer with your mouse.
+These buttons turn off the horizontal and vertical snap lines.

 Layer list options

 When you have a lot of layers on your slide, you can have hard time to work with those layers after a while.
 In this case, you can use the visibility options what you can find on your layers’ list.
 The eye icon can hide the layer on the canvas and you have more visibility for the visible layers.
 The light bulb is useful, when you want to edit a layer, which is behind some others,

 because it allows you to focus on a single layer.
 The lock icon can lock your layer so you can not make accidental movement on the canvas.